 People always mention to me when I speak of being a missionary, or doing missions work, about how I will have to eat food I might not like.
 Or how I might not have access to AC/heaters, or the showers might be cold.
 That my easy transportation methods now will not be at my immediate disposal.
 That my hands will be dirty, and my work will be intense.
 That I might be in a dangerous area not protected by the “freedom” that my country offers me.

 That’s great.
 I want my definition of luxury to change.

 Sometimes I pause and look at all of the things around me.
 My books that no longer fit on my bookshelf so I creatively reorganize them.
 My DVD’s that I must own at least 100 of.
 The video games and game systems I have that I maybe play once a month.
 Maybe.
-The ease of binge watching Netflix, Hulu, or Amazon prime because I have all 3.
+The ease of binge watching Netflix, Hulu, or Amazon Prime because I have all 3.
 At the same time, sometimes when I pause and look at all of these things – the things that honestly consume a good amount of my time when I am home – I find nothing.
 They do not hold my faith, my hope, my value.
-They are just kind of there and there is nothing wrong with spending time to enjoy something luxurious.

 But, I want my definition of luxury to change.

 I have not spent much time, okay any time, outside of the United States.
 I have never been overseas and I have only been in a plane for one round trip.
 I get a lot of questions of, “How do you know you will like it if you have never done it.”
 Well… because I know God is calling me to do work overseas and anything my Heavenly Father calls me to do is going to be something amazing, of course I am going to love it.
 Besides, I have a fiery passion to go overseas.
 It is a terrifying want – I would by lying if I said the thought of doing missions work and living overseas did not terrify me.
 But something that scares you is not always a bad thing.